JohnReid/Cam-Bio-Big-Data/README.md

 ## The Alan Turing Institute
-The [Alan Turing Institute](https://www.turing.ac.uk/) is the national institute for data science and runs [short courses](https://www.turing.ac.uk/events/) on all aspects of data science.
+The [Alan Turing Institute](https://www.turing.ac.uk/) is the national institute for data science and runs [2 hour long classes](https://www.turing.ac.uk/events/) on all aspects of data science.
 It is easily accessible from Cambridge by train (<50 minutes).